natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Research Question

-Do short and long IMDb reviews differ in lexicon based happiness, and does it contradict our hypothesis that longer reviews in terms of words are associated with a higher overall happiness score.
+Do short and long IMDb reviews differ in lexicon based happiness, and does it contradict our hypothesis that longer reviews are associated with a higher overall happiness score?

 ## AI Use Disclosure